Lunoastro/thegoodthebadtheugly_coding_learning/c_language/README.md

 > It’s all about the fact that the expressions you pass to functions get copied onto their corresponding parameters.
 The parameter is a copy, not the original. ([Guide to C Programming](https://beej.us/guide/bgc/html/split/functions.html#functions))

+If a function, that has a been defined further down

 ## Memory

 ### Static Memory